Currency: Euro (€)

 The EU put a lot of pressure on its financially troubled member state to change its course.
 In January 2013, the Court of Justice for the European Union even declared the Greek gambling monopoly unlawful.

-Even though the new legislations weren’t overturned, poker players who choose to play on foreign sites shouldn’t be afraid of being persecuted – OPAP doesn’t offer online poker, partypoker and the other online rooms aren’t competitors to them.
+Even though the new legislations weren’t overturned, poker players who choose to play on foreign sites shouldn’t be afraid of being persecuted – OPAP doesn’t offer online poker, thus partypoker, Natural8-GGNetwork, and the other online rooms aren’t competitors to them.
 Therefore the online poker ban is not enforced in Greece.